 8. Catch Up on Overdue Bills

+Late payments generally stay on your credit report for up to seven years and can impact your credit score significantly.
 If you have any overdue payments on credit cards or other loans, you’ll want to develop a strategy toward paying these as soon as possible and making future payments on time.
-Late payments generally stay on credit reports for up to seven years, so this should be one of the first steps you take in rebuilding your credit.

 Citi Credit Cards that May Help Rebuild Credit

-Although minimum payments still need to be paid on time to keep the introductory APR and, for balance transfers, transaction fees can still apply, taking advantage of low or no interest rates for an introductory period can give you more flexibility to start rebuilding your credit in a convenient manner.
+Although you must still make minimum payments on time to keep the introductory APR and, for balance transfers, transaction fees can still apply, taking advantage of low or no interest rates for an introductory period can give you more flexibility to start rebuilding your credit.

 Rebuilding Credit - Frequently Asked Questions